 About IBD BioResource

-Inflammatory Bowel Disease (IBD), comprising Crohn’s disease and ulcerative colitis, affects ~500,000 people in the UK causing relapsing intestinal inflammation.
+Inflammatory Bowel Disease (IBD), comprising Crohn’s disease and ulcerative colitis, affects approximately 500,000 people in the UK causing relapsing intestinal inflammation.
 Long-term management often requires major surgery and costly drug treatments to which responses vary considerably for poorly understood reasons.
 To help in the fight against Crohn’s and colitis, the IBD BioResource was established in 2016.

 Our aim is to build a national research platform of 50,000 re-callable IBD patients and create a detailed panel of genetic and clinical descriptive data.
 This panel is accessible by any investigators to assist IBD studies and to accelerate the road to developing new, better-targeted and successful treatments.